Rocket Fuel

 While VIF was often not directly responsible, it nonetheless incentivised the market, got the ball rolling, put New Zealand on the map, and “paid the school fees” of many fund managers.

-Where VIF was set up as a fund-of-funds, investing in venture funds that select companies to support, SCIF was able to invest directly in companies, but only when investing alongside “accredited investment partners”.
-5 The idea, presumably, was this would reduce the effort required to filter investments because SCIF could pick the partners they wanted to work with and then the partners would do the work to validate the investment opportunities and, vitally, the heavy lifting involved in working with the founders of these early-stage companies to help them grow after the investment is made.
+Where VIF was set up as a fund-of-funds, investing in venture funds, SCIF was able to invest directly in startups, but only when investing alongside “accredited investment partners”.
+The idea, presumably, was this would reduce the effort required to filter investments because SCIF could just pick partners to work with and those partners would validate all the investment opportunities and, vitally, the heavy lifting of working with the founders to help them grow after the investment was made.
 The recurring pattern here is assuming somebody else is doing the hard work.
+Originally SCIF required matching private funding, but this constraint was relaxed in June 2020 to allow SCIF to instead invest $2 for every $1 of private funding.

 The goal was to create a pipeline of companies that could eventually be funded by the later-stage venture funds VIF was trying to bootstrap.

-It’s surprisingly difficult to answer the first question using the information that is available publicly.
-According to the same Cabinet Paper referenced above, as at September 2018 SCIF had invested $58.8 million into 215 ventures and achieved a return of just 4.38% per annum.
-The results in the years since then don’t suggest this has improved significantly.6
+It’s surprisingly difficult to answer the first question using publicly available information.
+According to the Cabinet Paper referenced above, as at September 2018 SCIF had invested $58.8 million into 215 ventures and achieved a return of just 4.38% per annum.
+The results in the years since then don’t suggest this has improved significantly.14

-Perhaps, given this, it’s no surprise they don’t publicise their returns.
-4.38% per annum is a shockingly low result, given the risks and rewards involved in early-stage investment.
-By comparison the same amount of money invested into simple index funds would have more than doubled these returns (NZX50 returned ~9% pa and S&P500 in the US returned ~8% pa over that same period).
+Perhaps, given this, it’s no surprise they don’t publicise their returns - 4.38% per annum is a shockingly low result, given the risks and rewards involved in early-stage investment.
+By comparison the same amount of money invested into simple index funds would have more than doubled these returns (NZX50 returned ~9% per annum and S&P500 in the US returned ~8% per annum over that same period).

 Again, there have been more than enough amazing early-stage investment opportunities available over these years.
-But, these results suggest that SCIF has missed nearly all of them.
-I’d love to see a breakdown of these results by partner, so we could see how much has been invested alongside each accredited investor and what the specific returns have been.7
+These results suggest that SCIF has missed nearly all of them.
+I’d love to see a breakdown of these results by partner, so we could see how much has been invested alongside each accredited investor and what the specific returns have been.

 An angel network is an easy way for a group of high-net worth people to invest together in a portfolio of startups.
-The purpose of these groups is often presented as an opportunity for successful business people to “give back” 8 and contribute to the startup ecosystem.
+These groups are often promoted as an opportunity for successful business people to give back and contribute to the startup ecosystem.
+SCIF amplifies their investment.

-The concept sounds great on paper: You convene a group of people who are interested in investing (current groups apparently range in size between 20 and 200 people) and invite founders to come to the group to pitch for investment.
-The group choose the founders they like and then the haggling starts.
+The concept sounds great on paper: convene a group of people who are interested in investing (current groups apparently range in size between 20 and 200 people) and invite founders to come to the group to pitch for investment.
+The group chooses the founders they like, then the haggling starts.

 Taking the cream of the crop or getting the leftovers?